Skip to content

 What you'll find on this record

 Side A — the side you're reading — is the studio itself: who we are, how we work, and the five sides of the work we take.
 Side B is the catalog.
 Five microsites, each with its own identity, its own pricing, its own discovery product.
-Plus a small shelf of deploy-ready codebases you can buy outright, and the case studies for the systems we've pulled out of the fire.
+Plus a small shelf of engineering references retained as capability evidence, plus field notes that label independent research and sample work explicitly.

 The whole thing is meant to be read like a printed liner.
 There are no sidebars trying to capture your email.
 No popups.
 No "schedule a 15-minute discovery call" floating buttons.
 If you want to talk, the letter to the reader on the inner sleeve has every way to reach us.